ChrisLeeRios/prime_rhyme_time/README.md

 # Prime Rhyme Time

-A dictionary/thesaurus assistant aimed at helping writers with rhymes, similies, definitions, and more.
+A dictionary/thesaurus assistant aimed at helping writers with rhymes, similes, definitions, and more.

 Built with Python, Flask and MySQL utilizing the Dictionary and Rhyming APIs.